Has cancer hijacked your relationship?

 Together Against Cancer, a workshop for cancer patients, spouses and partners, is offered several times a year at Moores Cancer Center, a National Cancer Institute.
-The workshop is based on Dr. Sue Johnson’s Emotionally Focused Therapy and her book, Hold Me Tight.
+The workshop is based on Dr. Sue Johnson’s Emotionally Focused Therapy and her book, Hold Me Tight®.
 Through presentations, videos of real life couples and therapist assisted couples’ exercises, couples will learn the underlying causes of conflict and feelings of loneliness that dominate their relationship.
 Their and their partner’s behaviors will begin to make sense as couples listen to the presentation and explore their own relationship.
 Couples will learn to listen and be there for each other and in the process strengthen their relationship.
-Additionally, in Together Against Cancer workshops, special attention will be given to the impact of a cancer diagnosis on a couple and how that diagnosis and the accompanying fears shift the relationship and the partners into new patterns of relating.
+Additionally, in Together Against Cancer workshops, special attention is given to the impact of a cancer diagnosis on a couple and how that diagnosis and the accompanying fears shift the relationship and the partners into new patterns of relating.
 Couples will learn how to prevent cancer from hijacking their relationship and how to build closeness, comfort, support, connection and trust.
 The quality of your relationship does matter when you face cancer.

-Listen to Wanda discuss what helps couples cope when cancer enters their relationship
+Listen to Wanda discuss what helps couples cope when cancer enters their relationship.

 “Wanda has the ability to share important information in a simple, easy to understand format.
 My spouse was impacted in a positive way today.”